The question on every entrepreneur's mind is: how can I create a financial forecast for a new company?

 Good command of Excel, financial modelling principles, and a strong understanding of accounting principles are essential, at the risk of finding yourself with calculation errors or incorrectly linked cells.

 The advantage of this option is that it will allow you to build a fully customized forecast taking into account the specificities of your business.
-What's more, a financial forecast in Excel can be modified whenever you see fit, so you can make your model evolve as your business grows.
+What's more, creating a financial forecast in Excel allows you to change whenever you see fit, so you can make your model evolve as your business grows.

 It is therefore a very good solution for complex projects, carried out by entrepreneurs with good technical knowledge.